Mictronics/pluto-gps-sim/README.md

 Project based on [gps-sdr-sim](https://github.com/osqzss/gps-sdr-sim).
 Kudos to Takuji Ebinuma.

-### Generating the GPS signal file
+### Generating the GPS signal

-A user-defined trajectory can be specified in either a CSV file, which contains the Earth-centered Earth-fixed (ECEF) user positions, or an NMEA GGA stream.
-The sampling rate of the user motion has to be 10Hz.
-The user is also able to assign a static location directly through the command line.
+The user is able to assign a static location directly through the command line.

-The user specifies the GPS satellite constellation through a GPS broadcast ephemeris file.
+The user also specifies the GPS satellite constellation through a GPS broadcast ephemeris file.
 The daily GPS broadcast ephemeris file (brdc) is a merge of the individual site navigation files into one.
 The archive for the daily file is: